PBS 129 of X: ESLint (by Helma van der Linden)

 const numDays = Math.abs(now.startOf('day').diff(xmas, 'days'))

-console.log(`${numDays} sleeps 😴 till Christmas 🎄`)
+console.log(`${numDays} sleeps đ´ till Christmas đ`)

 }

-If you compare that to s2xmas-bart.mjs you will see this linted version has more spaces around ‘else’, no trailing semicolons, and ‘moment’ in the first line is now wrapped in single quotes, rather than double quotes.
+you will see this linted version has more spaces around âelseâ, no trailing semicolons, and âmomentâ in the first line is now wrapped in single quotes, rather than double quotes.

 Customising

 This looks much more consistent, but I personally prefer the semicolons at the end.
 There are 2 ways to override the rules in your chosen style.
 One is to add a configuration comment directly in the file in question.
-This is a command to tell ESLint to behave differently from the rules in the configuration, but wraps the instruction in comments so the JavaScript engine (whether a browser or NodeJS) doesn’t get confused.
-The other method is to add a rule to .eslintrc.js which would affect the entire project.
+This is a command to tell ESLint to behave differently from the rules in the configuration, but wraps the instruction in comments so the JavaScript engine (whether a browser or NodeJS) doesnât get confused.
+The other method is to add a rule to .eslintrc.js

-In this case it doesn’t matter whether to use a configuration comment or a rule in the configuration file, but when we have multiple files, the configuration file is the best option.
-So let’s do that first.
+In this case it doesnât matter whether to use a configuration comment or a rule in the configuration file, but when we have multiple files, the configuration file is the best option.
+So letâs do that first.
 In order to find the rule we need, check the Rules section of the ESLint User Guide.
 We know from the output of running the linter from the command line that we need to look up the semi rule in the documentation.
 Do read the explanation to find out if that is the correct rule and how to set it.
-As we only want to change one rule of the standard code style, we use the extend syntax and only add the rules we want to enforce differently to the rules section.
-ESLint has already set this up for use, so there is already an extends section and an empty rules section.
-We want the semicolons to be added and give an error when they are not there.
-So the correct configuration we want is:

 "semi": ["error", "always"]

-Add this to the rules section and the file looks like this.
+section and the file looks like this.

 module.exports = {